-Your voter registration card tells you your precinct and polling place.
-For a replacement card, call the Office of Voter Registration, 703-746-4050.
-A new card will be mailed to you.
+Your voter registration card or letter tells you your precinct and polling place.
+For a replacement letter, call the Office of Voter Registration, 703-746-4050.
+A new letter will be mailed to you.

-Virginia Law requires each voter to present photo identification before casting the ballot.
-Acceptable forms of ID currently include:
+Virginia Law requires each voter to present a valid photo identification before casting the ballot.
+Acceptable forms of ID include:

-- Valid Virginia Driver's License or DMV-issued photo identification card
+- Virginia Driver's License or Virginia DMV-issued photo identification card

 - Military ID

-- Any other valid ID issued by the Federal Government, Virginia State Government or Local Government (within Virginia)
+- Other photo ID issued by the Federal Government, Virginia State Government or Local Government within Virginia

 - Employer-issued photo ID card

-- Valid student photo ID issued by any institution of higher education located in the Commonwealth of Virginia
+- Student photo ID card issued by a college or university located in the Commonwealth of Virginia

 - Virginia Voter Photo ID Card obtained through any local general registrar’s office

-For more information, including a complete list of acceptable ID, please see the State Board of Elections website.
+For more information, including a complete list of acceptable ID, please see the Virginia Department of Elections website.